 - Imagination - what creative solutions were considered/explored or adopted as part of the project?
 Was there anything unique about the way you tackled the project?

-Best contribution to a heritage project by young people - this award will recognise the contribution to heritage projects by young people.
-The 'contribution' should be towards a heritage project or site (as above, this could be listed or not).
-We expect that adults would enter an application on behalf of under 16s and where relevant both would be acknowledged.
+This award will recognise the contribution to heritage projects by young people up to the age of 25.
+The award can be for individuals or groups and can include students and young apprentices.
+Groups can include school children, projects from social clubs or local volunteer groups.
+The 'contribution' should be towards a heritage project or place (as above, this doesn't have to be listed).
+Adults may enter an application on behalf of under 16s, and where relevant, both would be acknowledged.

 What do you mean by 'heritage'?

-Heritage is a building, site or place which is of special architectural, historical or cultural significance.
+Heritage is a building, site or area that is of special architectural, historical or cultural significance.
 This could be a building or group of buildings (including those in use for worship), park or garden, archaeological site, battlefield, wreck site, conservation area or other kind of area or place.

 What do you mean by 'rescue'?

-Whether your project is part way through or completed, tell us what you are doing (e.g. major repair project, finding a new use for the site etc.) to ensure that the site is being saved for future generations to understand, enjoy and care for.
+Whether your project is almost complete or already finished, tell us what you're doing (e.g. major repair project, finding a new use for the site etc.) to ensure that the site is being saved for future generations to understand, enjoy and care for.